Molly Johnson: Biography

 Although she has performed as a jazz singer throughout her career, beginning with Aaron Davis and David Piltch in the band Blue Monday and then with a band of backing musicians who would later become prominent in their own right as Big Sugar, she did not release a jazz album until her self-titled solo debut in 2000.
 She followed up with Another Day (2003).
 Both albums were well received at home and went on to be successful in France, where she continues to tour.
 In 2006 she released her third solo album Messin' Around.

 Johnson became the first Canadian female vocalist in the Toronto Downtown Jazz Festival's 17-year history to sell out a show on the mainstage.
 She has performed aboard the Royal Yacht Britannia before the Prince Charles and Princess Diana, and has performed for Nelson Mandela and Quincy Jones.
 She has been the subject of various media feature stories, including Adrienne Clarkson Presents, June Callwood's National Treasures, and Bravo!'s Live at the Rehearsal Hall.

 In 2007, she was made an Officer of the Order of Canada.
+On March 8, 2023, the French government bestowed upon her the Chevalier dans l'Ordre des Arts et des Lettres on the occasion of International Women's Day during a ceremony presided by French Ambassador to Canada, Michel Miraillet and hosted by Tudor Alexis, Consul General of France in Toronto.

 Johnson was the weekend host of CBC Radio 2's Radio 2 Morning from September 2008 until December 2013.

 On November 11, 2008, Johnson released her fourth full-length album, a record of standards entitled Lucky, via Universal Music Canada and Universal Music France.
 In March 2009 Lucky took home the Juno Award for Vocal Jazz Album of the Year.

 She is currently working on The Black History Project: Canada - an initiative she has started to update Canadian history to include its impact and involvement with regards to Black Canadian history and the Underground Railroad.